Sign up for insider tips and health care news

 If you are enrolled, it means that you have had your first visit and we have mutually decided that we are a good fit.
 You have selected membership, completed new client medical histories, and paid for a membership.

-NO, we don’t accept health insurance.
-More specifically, we do not accept health insurance payments for our patient memberships or out-of-pocket expenses.
-However, health insurance will can cover some diagnostic orders.
+However, health insurance can cover some diagnostic orders.
 For example, lab orders (blood or urine tests) or imaging (x-rays, CT, ultrasounds, etc. ).
-We provide more than standard labs included in the membership cost, but if you require a unique lab or diagnostic imaging Long Life Med will pass along our facility discount as we pass the savings we are given on to our patients.
-If you are willing to go through the hassle of completing the bureaucratic health insurance paperwork and following up with them to apply for reimbursements to go towards your deductible–we will be happy to review the process you’ll need to go through to gain these approvals.
+We provide more than standard labs included in the membership cost, but if you require a unique lab or diagnostic imaging Long Life Med will pass along our facility discount as we pass the wholesale savings we are given on to our patients.

-Keep in mind all your annual labs are covered with your monthly membership-including a few specialized labs most health insurance does not cover.
+Keep in mind all your annual labs are covered with your monthly membership — including a few specialized labs most health insurance does not cover.
 That’s our NO Hassle Pricing!
 Only special labs would have additional cost.

-Your provider will ALWAYS discuss ANY cost up front.
-That’s transparent pricing—without surprises.
-(We keep it simple for our providers by having the memberships cover A LOT! ;-] ) For example, any order that is a special lab tests an imaging tests will already have a highly reduced price – we pass our reduced pricing cost on to you.
-We don’t up charge for more profit.
-If you prefer to go the Health Insurance Route you will need to gain approval and for the lab or imaging before hand, at the standard price structure (our low prices will NOT apply).
+If you prefer to go the Health Insurance Route you will need to gain approval and for the lab or imaging before hand, at the standard price structure (our low prices will NOT apply, not even retroactively).
 For those of you who don’t want to play those health insurance game, then DPC care is for you!

 Absolutely $0.
 Also, no deductibles.
 We are not an insurance plan.

 Most everything under the DPC plans are included, including labs and other tests, urgent care and clinic visits.
+There are some tests and other plans that are extra, but you also get wholesale pricing for those tests and discounts for the other plans as a DPC member.

 The insurance deductible is the amount that you will have to spend towards services covered by your health insurance, BEFORE they even start paying for them.
-If you have a $2,000 deductible, you will have to pay full-price on all your visits, labs, imaging, prescriptions and other services, before your insurance will start paying a certain percentage of it, and you then have your Co-Payment.
+If you have a $2,000 deductible, you will have to pay full-price (a.k.a. bloated insurance prices) on all your visits, labs, imaging, prescriptions and other services, before your insurance will start paying a certain percentage of it, and you then have your Co-Payment.

 Co-Pays are what your will have to pay after you have met your deductible and your insurance starts paying for some of your services.
 These are typically between 10%-50%.
 However, the prices that you are going to be paying are bloated insurance prices, so your Co-Pay might be equivalent and usually much higher than what you would pay on a discounted cash price with your DPC membership.
 (For example, an MRI might cost $3,000, and with a co-pay of 20% after meeting your deductible, you would still be paying $600, when the same MRI would only be $300 or less from our vendors).